nushell/nushell/CONTRIBUTING.md

 ### Useful Commands

-As Nushell is build using a cargo workspace consisting of multiple crates keep in mind that you may need to pass additional flags compared to how you may be used to it from a single crate project.
+As Nushell is built using a cargo workspace consisting of multiple crates keep in mind that you may need to pass additional flags compared to how you may be used to it from a single crate project.
 Read cargo's documentation for more details: https://doc.rust-lang.org/cargo/reference/workspaces.html

 - Build and run Nushell: